jonmosco/dotfiles/README.md

 -------------------------------------------------------------------------------

 I found myself having to administer several Unix servers and had one-offs for configuration on almost all but one.
-I decieded to version my dotfiles and put them into subversion to be able to have consistency across all the servers I log into.
-Now, having to administer several remote sites I needed to have a remotely accessable repository, hence this github repo!
+I decided to version my dotfiles and put them into subversion to be able to have consistency across all the servers I log into.
+Now, having to administer several remote sites I needed to have a remotely accessible repository, hence this github repo!

 Dependencies:
 -------------------------------------------------------------------------------